-Loans on no concessional interest rates These loans are provided to countries to promote development and alleviation of existing or oncoming crises through proper fiscal management Loans on concessional interest rates These loans are provided to substantially poorer countries to offer them fiscal support to exit crises without incurring large amount of debt, which comes into existence on loans taken with rather high interest rates 6.1.3 Role of ILO in post-war reconstruction78 Recognized as a special agency of UN in 1946, the International Labour Organisations (ILO) works across regions to promote social justice and decent labour supply.
-Since its recognition, the ILO has been involved in undertaking assessments of labour situations across nations that are facing crises of various sorts and providing them suitable and curated approach to overcome them .
+76 "About the IMF history", IMF, Link 77 "IMF Executive Board Approves US\$ 1.4 Billion in Emergency Financing Support to Ukraine", IMF, Link Loans on no concessional interest rates These loans are provided to countries to promote development and alleviation of existing or oncoming crises through proper fiscal management Loans on concessional interest rates These loans are provided to substantially poorer countries to offer them fiscal support to exit crises without incurring large amount of debt, which comes into existence on loans taken with rather high interest rates 6.1.3 Role of ILO in post-war reconstruction79 Recognised as a special agency of UN in 1946, the International Labour organisations (ILO) works across regions to promote social justice and decent labour supply.
+Since its recognition, the ILO has been involved in undertaking assessments of labour situations across nations that are facing crises of various sorts and providing them suitable and curated approach to overcome these.

-78 "Crises and decent work", ILO, Link
+79 "Crises and decent work", ILO, Link

-ILO's aid to Kosovo During the 1999 conflict in Kosovo, apart from the political and economic crises, the region also suffered the impact of destruction of commercial activities, industrial complexes, public establishments, and population displacement.
-To improve the situation, the ILO undertook partnered with the International Organisation for Migration (IOM) to run trainings and workshops on employment and skill training of demobilized soldiers and other initiatives to train the youth of the region Key initiatives by the ILO
+ILO's aid to Kosovo During the 1999 war in Kosovo, apart from the political and economic crises, the region also suffered the impact of destruction of commercial activities, industrial complexes, public establishments, and population displacement.
+To improve the situation, the ILO partnered with the International organisation for Migration (IOM) to run trainings and workshops on employment and skill training of demobilized soldiers and other initiatives to train the youth of the region Key initiatives by the ILO

-0 Establishment of integrated economic development zones Reconstruction and extension of social protection Development of small and medium enterprises 6.1.4 Role of European Commission in post-war reconstruction79 The European Commission works towards resolution of conflicts, maintain harmony and stability and address post- crisis situations across the globe.
+Establishment of integrated economic development zones

+Reconstruction and extension of social protection

+Development of small and medium enterprises Role of European Commission in post-war reconstruction80 6.1.4 The European Commission works towards resolution of conflicts, maintain harmony and stability and address post- crisis situations across the globe.
 Rapid response actions are European Commission's strategic approach to deal with short term crisis in post-war situation in fast and flexible manner.
-Various forms of approach include mediation, brokering, implementation of peace agreements, reintegration of civil mode of conducts and ensuring justice.80 The European Bank for Reconstruction and Development (EBRD) is a multinational development bank, established to help in rebuilding during post-war situations.
-It provides financial and technical support to member countries which includes 66 nations, the European Union and the European Investment Bank (EIB).81 European Commission's aid to Liberia During the period 2004-07, European Commission provided strategic support to Liberia to deal with post-war scenario.
-The strategy majorly focused on long-term strategies, with special focus on education sector The European Commission's volunteers made sure to meet the rehabilitation needs in wartorn Liberia The Commission also contributed to UN Trust Fund for reestablishment by creating post-war livelihood opportunities and commence return of refugees Key initiatives
+Various forms of approach include mediation, brokering, implementation of peace agreements, reintegration of civil mode of conducts and ensuring justice.81 The European Bank for Reconstruction and Development (EBRD) is a multinational development bank, established to help in rebuilding during post-war situations.
+It provides financial and technical support to member countries which includes 66 nations, the European Union and the European Investment Bank (EIB).82 European Commission's aid to Liberia During the period 2004-07, European Commission provided strategic support to Liberia to deal with post-war scenario.
+The strategy majorly focused on long-term strategies, with special focus on education sector.
+The European Commission's volunteers ensured that the rehabilitation needs in wartorn Liberia were met.
+The Commission also contributed to UN Trust Fund for re-establishment by creating post-war livelihood opportunities and commence return of refugees.
+Key initiatives

-Financed more than 1.000 crisis response and conflict resolution projects in 10 years Working with 63 partner countries to address chemical, biological, radiological and nuclear threats
+Financed more than 1.000 crisis response and conflict resolution projects in 10 years

+Worked with 63 partner countries to address chemical, biological, radiological and nuclear threats

-Funded more than 100 projects aims to cease violent extremism since 2013 79 "Topihematic Evaluation of European Commission Support to Conflict Prevention and Peace-building", OECD, Link 81 "Conflict prevention, peace and stability", European Commission, Link 81 "Coordination with the European Bank for Reconstruction and Development", European Union, Link
+Funded more than 100 projects with an aim to cease violent extremism since 2013 ^{81 &}quot;Conflict prevention, peace and stability", European Commission, Link 82 "Coordination with the European Bank for Reconstruction and Development", European Union, Link